Fox's Book of Martyrs

 in choice company with Christian people he enjoyed relaxation.
 Persistent,

-of spirit were his most prominent traits of character.
-Even in doctrinal
+his most prominent traits of character.
+Even in doctrinal controversies he

-controversies he exhibited the greatest calmness.
+exhibited the greatest calmness.
 He was kind and very liberal.
+His industry has

-His industry has been named already.
-In the last fifty-two years of his life,
+been named already.
+In the last fifty-two years of his

-it is estimated that he preached more than forty thousand sermons.
+life, it is estimated that he preached more than forty

 Wesley